oskitone/scout/assembly_guide/docs/final-assembly.md

 When you can, please [let me know](https://www.oskitone.com/contact) how it went for you:

-- What did you like?
-Did you have fun?!
+- **What did you like?** Did you have fun?!
-- Not including printing time, about how long did it take?
+- Not including printing time, about **how long did it take?**
-- Were there any parts missing or damaged?
+- **How'd the kit show up?** Were there any parts missing or damaged?
+Or any **problems with the instructions**?
-- Any problems encountered with the instructions?
-- Is there anything you'd change about the Scout itself?
+- The Scout is intentionally simple, but that doesn't mean future kits will be too.
+Any **feature requests** for the next Oskitone instrument?

-I act and rely on customers' feedback to make future kits even better.
+I act and rely on customers' feedback to make the next products even better.
 Even just knowing that you got it done successfully is valuable feedback, so I do want to hear from you.
 Thank you so much!

 ### Share your make

 Like your Scout?
 I'd love to have you share that!

-* If you 3D-printed it at home, share your make on the [Thingiverse](https://www.thingiverse.com/thing:4933700) or [PrusaPrinters](https://www.prusaprinters.org/prints/76472-scout-synth) page where you downloaded the models.
+- If you 3D-printed it at home, share your make on the [Thingiverse](https://www.thingiverse.com/thing:4933700) or [PrusaPrinters](https://www.prusaprinters.org/prints/76472-scout-synth) page where you downloaded the models.
 It's a good signal to other potential makers to see successful makes.
-* Tell your friends, post on social, etc. You know the deal!
+- Tell your friends, post on social, etc. You know the deal!

 ### Further reading